yschroe/chessalyzer.js/README.md

     -   `movedTo`: How often the piece moved to this tile
     -   `wasOn`: Amount of half-moves the piece was on this tile
     -   `killedOn`: How often the piece took another piece on this tile
-    -   `wasKilledOn`: How often the piece was taken on this tile.
+    -   `wasKilledOn`: How often the piece was taken on this tile

     These stats are also tracked for black and white as a whole.
 Simply omit the piece name to get the total stats of one side for a specific tile, e.g. `tiles[0][6].b.wasOn`.